-In December 2012 CFC received a Capital Development grant from HRSA in the amount of $340,925 to build a School-Based Health Center (SBHC) at Ross Beatty Junior/Senior High School in Cassopolis.
-SBHCs help children access the necessary healthcare they need to be successful in school and in life.
+In December 2012 CFC received a Capital Development grant from HRSA for $340,925 to build a School-Based Health Center (SBHC) at Ross Beatty Junior/Senior High School in Cassopolis.
+SBHCs help children access the necessary healthcare they need to be successful in school and life.
 The former woodshop area of the high school became the Ranger Wellness Center and opened in September 2014.
 RWC provides medical care in a convenient location for busy students.

 Now known as the Cassopolis Family Clinic Network (CFCN), the organization continued to develop strategies to expand its medical and dental capacities in Niles to serve more people.

-Beginning in the fall of 2015, CFCN began planning for the construction of a new NCHC facility to serve thousands more people in the community.
+Beginning in the fall of 2015, CFCN began planning for the construction of a new NCHC facility in order to serve thousands more people in the community.
 In June 2017 CFCN purchased 10 acres of property at 1951 Oak Street, on the east edge of Niles.
-The plans for the new 30,000-square-foot facility would double medical capacity and merge primary care, OB/GYN and add expanded, integrated behavioral health services, along with an onsite pharmacy.
+The plans for the new 30,000-square-foot facility would double medical capacity, merge primary care, OB/GYN, and add expanded, integrated behavioral health services, along with an onsite pharmacy.
 4 additional acres of property were added to the building site in June 2018.
 A groundbreaking ceremony was held in September 2018.
 Construction was completed in November 2019.

-Behavioral Health services expanded throughout 2018, under the medical direction of Dr. Malik, a local Psychiatrist who began working with CFCN in late 2017.
+Behavioral Health services expanded throughout 2018, under the medical direction of Dr. Malik, a local Psychiatrist who worked with CFCN in 2017 and 2018.
 A Psychiatric Mental Health Nurse Practitioner was added to the medical staff.
 An integrated model of care allows primary care, psychiatric providers, and behavioral health therapists to work together in managing patients with behavioral health issues.
 Work began in the fall of 2018 to create a Substance Use Treatment Program (SUT), which includes Medication Assisted Treatment as a treatment option.
 The SUT program was not launched in 2019, due to operational issues.
-It was decided that SUT services will be provided at the new NCHC facility in early 2020.
+It was decided that SUT services would be provided at the new NCHC facility in early 2020.

 Dr. Neil See retired from office practice at the end of 2018, having cared for generations of families.
 He dedicated 44 years of his life to caring for patients in our community.
 Throughout 2019 he continued to see patients at the Cass County Medical Care Facility, fully retiring at the end of 2019.
 Dr. Andre Smyth assumed the role of Medical Director for the Medical Care Facility on January 1, 2020.

 On August 11, 2020, NCHC officially opened its Substance Use Treatment program.
-The program was dedicated to Cass County Chief Judge Susan Dobrich, who has been a driving force for more access to Medication Assisted Treatment (MAT) for substance abuse.
-Under the medical guidance of Dr. Matthew Pazderka and LuAnn Tracey, FNP, the program has grown to more than 75 patients receiving MAT.
+The program was dedicated to Cass County Chief Judge Susan Dobrich, who has been a driving force for more access to medication-assisted treatment (MAT) for substance abuse.
+Under the medical guidance of Dr. Matthew Pazderka and LuAnn Tracey, FNP, the program grew to more than 75 patients receiving MAT.
 We anticipate the demand for behavioral health and addiction treatment services to soon outgrow the space of NCHC’s behavioral health department.

 Stan Ruder, PMHNP joined the NCHC behavioral health staff in the summer of 2021.
 Becky Brueck returned to CFC full-time.

 2021 in review is simply a year of survival in many aspects; personally, professionally, emotionally, and physically.
-We’re all just trying to stay safe and hold on.
-At the December meeting, we announced a health center mandate for all staff to be fully vaccinated by February 2022.
+At the December Board meeting, we announced a health center mandate for all staff to be fully vaccinated by February 2022.

 On March 18, 2022, we learned of the sudden and unexpected death of Dr. Karen Zienert, one of Lakeland’s OB/GYNs who has worked with us for many years.
 She died peacefully in her sleep.
 Dr. Zienert will be remembered for her dedication to providing the best medical care to patients and her sense of fashion.
 She will be missed.

 Our staff has grown over the years.
-The medical staff is now 16 providers, and overall staff numbers hover between 120-130 employees.
+The medical staff as of September 2022 is 16 providers, and overall staff numbers hover between 120-130 employees.

 Throughout the Covid pandemic, it has been very difficult to hire staff.
 Many people have left healthcare, either retiring or choosing another profession.
 Many people are choosing to work from home, refusing onsite work, and many still refuse to be vaccinated for Covid.
 The Centers for Medicare and Medicaid Services (CMS) mandate issued in November of 2021, required healthcare workers to be vaccinated, to mitigate the spread of Covid in healthcare facilities and residential settings such as nursing homes.
 This mandate caused non-vaccinators to leave healthcare and further limited new applicants from accepting positions.

-In the summer of 2022, we closed the Cass dental site and moved Dr. Dang to the Niles practice.
+In July of 2022, the Cass dental site was closed and Dr. Dang moved to the Niles practice.
 He resigned at the end of the summer and moved east.
 Dr. Patel resigned in mid-September, leaving just 1 FTE dentist, Dr. Madison Mick.
 In September we partnered with the University of Michigan School of Dentistry to train dental interns.
 We are actively recruiting 2 new dentists.
-Due to Covid, many dentists retired or quit dentistry.
+Due to COVID-19, many dentists retired or quit dentistry.
 Recruiting dental assistants is also very difficult.

-At the end of 2022, the population in Southwest Michigan fully vaccinated for Covid was around 54%, with 62% having at least one dose.
-Misinformation spread on social media about the science of the Covid vaccine, its efficacy, and safety have created great controversy in society about being “mandated” to be vaccinated.
-Now with more known about the disease, and medications available for treatment, people who are and who are not vaccinated can recover from Covid.
-Those unvaccinated are more likely to be hospitalized and sicker than those vaccinated.
+At the end of 2022, the population in Southwest Michigan fully vaccinated for COVID-19 was around 54%, with 62% having at least one dose.
+Misinformation spread on social media about the science of the Covid vaccine, its efficacy, and safety has created great controversy in society about being “mandated” to be vaccinated.
+Now with more known about the disease, and medications available for treatment, people can recover from COVID-19.
+Those unvaccinated are still more likely to be hospitalized and be sicker than those vaccinated.

-Even with the personal and professional stress of working in healthcare, staff shortages, and living with the pandemic, our staff continues to not only care for our patients but to care about them.
-The focus on our mission provides stability.
-CFCN’s Board of Directors and staff remain focused on our mission – “To provide compassionate healthcare to people in our communities.”
+Even with the personal and professional stress of working in healthcare, staff shortages and now learning to live with COVID-19 from pandemic to endemic, our staff continues to not only care for our patients but to care about them.
+The focus on our mission provides stability: “To provide compassionate healthcare to people in our communities.”